NormalVR/Normcore-Documentation/src/pricing.md

 We charge based solely on room hours and bandwidth:

 **Room hours.** Room hours refer to the total number of hours that a room server is running and clients are connected.
-If no one is actively connected to a room, you are not being charged.
+If no one is actively connected to a room, the room server shuts down after 30 seconds, and you stop being charged for the room.

 **Bandwidth.** Bandwidth refers to the amount of data sent to and from Normcore's servers.